lloydmeta/schwatcher/README.md

 that blocks in order to retrieve events from the API and does not have recursion support built-in.

 Schwatcher will allow you to instantiate an Akka actor, register callbacks (functions that take a Path and return Unit) to be fired for certain [Path](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Path.html)s and [event types](http://docs.oracle.com/javase/7/docs/api/java/nio/file/StandardWatchEventKinds.html) by sending messages to it, then simply wait for the callbacks to be fired.
+Alternatively, use the Observable interface to register for notifications on paths.

 The goal of Schwatcher is to facilitate the use of the Java7 API in Scala in a simple way that is in line with the functional programming paradigm.

 __As of now, only Scala versions 2.10.x and 2.11.x are supported__